University Conduct Board

 All members, staff, faculty, and students, must agree to serve in accordance with written ethical standards involving confidentiality, objectivity, and support.
 We are looking for members who are seriously committed to being fair and impartial, to being good listeners, and being actively involved in promoting standards of acceptable behavior within the campus community, especially as it relates to the Boise State University Statement of Shared Values.
 Members must be open to multiple perspectives and able to reevaluate one’s own opinions in response to others that also serve on the board.
 We are looking for individuals who possess the belief that students can learn from their mistakes and should be held accountable for inappropriate behavior through educationally sound responses.

-If you are interested in applying to be a member of the University Conduct Body, please fill out the following application.
-If you have any questions about the application process or would like to follow up on other aspects of the University Conduct Body, please call our office at (208) 426-1527.
+If you are interested in applying to be a member of the University Conduct Board, please fill out the following application.
+If you have any questions about the application process or would like to follow up on other aspects of the University Conduct Board, please call our office at (208) 426-1527.